history-of-science-society/meeting/docs/cfp.md

 All abstracts must be 2,000 characters or fewer (about 250 words).

 **Selection Guidelines**<br>
-The Committee on Meetings and Programs (CoMP) has established a set of best practices and guidelines for proposal.
+The *Committee on Meetings and Programs (CoMP)* has established a set of [best practices and guidelines](http://bit.ly/comp-guidelines) for proposal.
 Program chairs will look to these best practices and guidelines when accepting abstracts for the meeting.

 **Format**<br>
 The submission form only accepts plain text, which disallows italics and bold.
 All titles should conform to the Chicago Manual of Style's title guidelines.
 Use a [title capitalization tool](https://thecapitalizer.com) to ensure your title conforms to CMS rules.

 ## Diversity

+**Why we collect demographic data**

-A diverse community is necessary for the HSS to fulfill its mission statement, &ldquo;to foster interest in the history of science,&rdquo; and to help scholars tell the stories of science.
-Therefore, the HSS collects demographic information for the following purposes: to understand the composition of its submitting authors, members, meeting attendees, and website visitors; to identify underserved and under-represented communities; to formulate strategies to increase representation from affected communities; and to communicate this data with its members and the public.
+Driven by our mission “to foster interest in the history of science,” the HSS collects demographic information to understand the composition of its submitting authors, members, and meeting attendees; to identify under-served and under-represented communities; to formulate strategies to increase representation across communities; and to communicate aggregate, anonymized demographic data to its members and the public.

-The HSS will give strong preference to sessions that reflect diversity in affiliation, employment status, gender, race/ethnicity, and presentation history.

-Because of this committment to diversity, the HSS requires authors and organizers to provide the following demographic information for each person participating on the panel:

-- Name
-- Email
-- Affiliation (e.g., university, institution, company, independent scholar, etc.)
-- Gender
-- Race and/or Ethnicity
-- Presentation history
+We are cautious of the exploitation enabled by demographic data collection.
+Therefore, we are committed to collecting information in a manner that is voluntary, promotes self-description, and is purposeful.
+The information will be used by the program co-chairs to guide their construction of the program with the goal of achieving balance in demographic characteristics and maximizing representativeness among the society’s communities.

+The structure of this questionnaire is still in a pilot phase.
+We welcome your feedback via our <g-link to="/contact-us/">contact form</g-link>.

+*–Committee on Diversity and Inclusion*

 ## Abstract Classification